 - A 2008 study suggested that cannabinoids could have an effect on human sebaceous glands—the glands responsible for giving you that nice oil-slick look during your period—and a 2015 study indicated that a cannabis seed extract cream produced a significant effect when used on acne.

 - CBD may act on receptors in your brain that affect serotonin, potentially influencing anxiety, sleep, and mood while you’re struggling with PMS.

 So, if your period pain comes with a side of stress, breakouts, and mood swings, CBD could potentially ease your mind while it’s easing your uterus.

 RESET Balance delivers CBD the way it’s meant to be delivered.
-RESET Balance looks like a CBD oil, but it actually isn’t—it’s billions of nanoliposomes, which are tiny particles of CBD encapsulated in a lipid layer using our proprietary process.
-Nanoliposomes have been shown to make substances more bioavailable, meaning more of it survives the digestion process, so your body can access all the good stuff.
+RESET Balance looks like a CBD oil, but it actually isn’t—it’s water-based drops, which are backed by pharmaceutical technology.
+Water based CBD pharmaceutical products have been shown to make substances more bioavailable than traditional CBD oils, meaning more of it survives the digestion process, so your body can access all the good stuff.
 It also makes our CBD more soluble, meaning that these hydrophobic particles that don’t want to enter the body are going into your cells whether they like it or not.
-All together, nanoliposomes make our CBD more efficient than a majority of the edibles, oils, and pills on the market.

 DISCLAIMER: CBD is not currently an FDA-approved treatment for premenstrual syndrome or other menstruation-related problems.
 RESET Balance is not intended to diagnose, cure, or treat any disease or disorder.